songzhw/songzhw.github.io/and_archi/2017-08-03-inject-life-cycler.md

 ## 03. AOP
-AOP is a great tool.
-If you are familiar with AspectJ, you would know what I am saying, and could know what to know immediately after you see the title.
+AOP is a great approach.
+If you are familiar with AspectJ, you would know what I am saying, and could know what to do immediately after you see the title.

+If you are not, that's okay.
 Here is a code snippet of how to do it
 ```java
 @Pointcut("execution(* android.app.Activity+.on*(..)) && this(activity) ")
 public void hijack(Activity activity) {